Bioresonance TestingFind out more about Bioresonance Testing

 In some studies bioresonance therapy did not show consistency of results and therefore requires further research and scientific papers.

 We use Bioresonance to perform our testing.

 This is categorised under Complementary and Alternative Medicines (CAM’s).

 This covers a wide range of therapies including homeopathy and acupuncture that fall outside of mainstream medicine.
 As a CAM, Bioresonance therapy is recognised as a proven therapy method by practitioners and peers Worldwide.
 However, conventional medicine does not currently recognise Bioresonance as it has not been subject to sufficient scientific research.
 We provide full information on the technology and efficacy of Bioresonance, read on to find out more.

-Our Equipment ‘MARS III’ (Multiple Analytical Resonance Systems) is manufactured and listed as a medical scanning device class 11a according to ISO EN 13485.
+Our Equipment ‘MARS III’ (Multiple Analytical Resonance Systems) is manufactured and listed as a medical scanning device class 11a.